-Get in touch with Cycling UK for a list of local media contacts (if you need one).
+Get in touch with Cycling UK for a list of local media contacts (if you need one) and if you would like a quick chat on media strategy.
 The contacts may change every now and then so if you haven't had an updated list in a few months, drop us a line.

-Do your own research into local press contacts with some simple Google search terms like "[Area] news".
+You can also do your own research into local press contacts with some simple Google search terms like "[Area] news".